suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   // Once the payment transaction is approved by the customer, the returnurl callback will be called.
 		   //   Paypal will make the browser invoke the mobile app callback.
 		   //   When the callback is called, the paymentID and PayerID is appended to the URL, in ?&= notation.
-		   // When the returnurl callback is called, the web/mobile app shall call PAYPAL EXECUTE
+		   // When the URL callback URL is called, the web app shall call PAYPAL STORE PAYERID, while the mobile app shall call PAYPAL EXECUTE.

 		C. PAYPAL STORE PAYERID
 		-  Request: